Code-Cadet/cryptosec-toolkit/README.md

 ---

-**CryptoSec Toolkit (AidConnect Edition)** is a professional cryptographic library designed to secure humanitarian aid distribution for Project AidConnect, developed as a final-year Software Engineering project at USIU-Africa by Benjamin.
+**CryptoSec Toolkit (AidConnect Edition)** is a professional cryptographic library designed to secure humanitarian aid distribution for Project AidConnect, developed as a final-year Software Engineering project.
 The toolkit is engineered to defend against OWASP A02:2021 Cryptographic Failures, providing robust, modern, and auditable cryptographic primitives for mission-critical humanitarian contexts.

 ## Architecture Diagram